 “It’s like this song found me.
 I had just been wrecked by someone I really liked,” I told him.
 “The song said all the things I wanted to hear from him that he couldn’t say to me.”

-“I know what you mean.”
+“I know exactly what you mean.”
 He turned his head away from me and watched the Minnesota as we crossed over it.

 I sang a little louder because I didn’t know what else to say.
-You could have wiped the melancholy from the windows of my tiny little truck.
+You could have wiped the melancholy from the windows of my tiny truck.
 I gripped the wheel tighter, pressed my foot on the gas figuring if we could only get somewhere else a little faster we’d outrun the sadness that was filling the cab.
 It’s the kind of sadness shared by single people in their 30s who have been battered by love, who are unsure of what to do next, and wonder what they’ve done wrong, how everyone else has seemed to figure it out but them.